libreofficeid/LO-TC-GUI/README.md

 ![Detail of Theme](assets/lotc-4.png)

-Click Apply if you wanna apply this theme, or Remove to remove this theme from LO-TC list.
+Click Activate if you wanna apply this theme, or Remove to remove this theme from LO-TC list.

 LO-TC can help you to creat your own theme.
 We use `*.lotc` as main format for LO-TC theme file.
 At the main dialog, click Create New Theme in order to start creating your own theme.